Where To Buy ETFs: Best Brokerage Platforms for 2026

 Are ETFs better than mutual funds?

 ETFs are generally more tax-efficient and have lower costs.
-Financer has a detailed blog post available showing the key differences between ETFs vs Mutual Funds; why not head there next.
+Financer has a detailed blog post available showing the key differences between ETFs vs Mutual Funds.

 Can I buy ETFs in my 401(k)?

 It depends on your plan options.
 Most 401(k) plans offer ETF selections, but choices are limited to what your employer provides.
-IRAs give you access to thousands of ETFs with a $7,500 contribution limit for 2026.
+IRAs give you access to thousands of ETFs with a $7,500 contribution limit for 2026 ($8,600 if you're 50 or older).

 Should I use a robo-advisor for ETF investing?